piscisvolans/piscisvolans.github.io/poetry.md

 on the way to grandparents
 and dairy cows in Tennessee:

-the origin we swung around when the Air Force gave orders
+that origin we swung around when the Air Force gave orders
 to Germany or Japan, Knoxville
 with the farm cats and fireflies.

 Now some nights in Illinois
-I bake biscuits and research by screen-glow, family trees and genes,
+I make biscuits, and research by screen-glow: family trees and genes,

 could tell you my haplogroup,